• Bike Rental

 Self-guided bike tours are a great way to explore the world's most beautiful destinations.
 Here are 3 broad and simple tips for beginner cyclists to make their first self-guided bike tour a success:

-1) Start with an easy and travel friendly destination, you can find some of our favourite and recommended bicycle tour routes in Spain and Portugal here.
+1) Start with an easy and travel friendly destination, where you won't find yourself hopelessly out of your depth if things go wrong.
+Namely healthcare, basic sanitation and alternative transport options in case of breakdowns - mechanical or personal!
+You can find some of our favourite beginner friendly and recommended bicycle tour routes in Spain and Portugal here.

-2) Look for routes that avoid major roads and highways, to avoid traffic hazards, but that lead you to interesting destinations so you never feel too far from civilization or that all you do is pedal!
+2) Look for routes that avoid major roads and highways, to avoid traffic hazards, but that lead you to interesting destinations so you never feel too far from civilization - or that all you do is pedal without engaging with locals!

-3) Consider Points of Interest, distance and elevation gain.
+3) Consider Logistics, Points of Interest, Distance and Elevation gain.
+When will you go?
+Where will you stay?
+Where will you be able to buy provisions?
 What is there to see?
 How far do you want to cycle each day?
 How much do you want to climb each day?
-Also think about terrain (paved or unpaved), time available, and weather conditions.
+Also think about terrain (paved or unpaved), time available for your bike touring adventure, and seasonal weather conditions.

 You need to be sure you are fit enough to cycle the full distance of the tour, while taking into account that the challenge level is not just the distance cycled, but also the elevation gain for the days ride.

-I also recommend allowing sufficient time to actually enjoy the rides and also your overnight destinations - and points of interest along the way
+I also recommend allowing sufficient time to actually enjoy the rides and also your overnight destinations - and points of interest along the way!
+Many inexpereinced bicycle travelers overlook this and end up going home tired and underwhelmed simply from riding too late into each day.

 Although most people prefer spring and summer for the better weather conditions, we have many experienced cyclists who prefer cycling in autumn and winter, and risking a little rain so they can avoid crowds.